gumeo/academic-kickstart/content/post/emplace-back.md

 1. `push_back` calls the constructor of the data that you intend to push and then pushes it to the container.
 2. `emplace_back` "constructs in place", so one skips an extra move operation, potentially creating faster bytecode.
 This is done by forwarding the arguments to the container's template type constructor.

-One could naively choose the faster method.
-Why even offer a slower alternative?
+On the surface, `emplace_back` might look like a faster `push_back`, but there is a subtle difference contained in the act of forwarding arguments.
 Searching for the problem online yields a lengthy discussion on the [issue (emplace_back vs push_back)](https://stackoverflow.com/questions/4303513/push-back-vs-emplace-back).
-In summary, the discussion leans towards choosing the more efficient `emplace_back` to insert data into your container, however the reason it is not completely clear.
+In summary, the discussion leans towards choosing `emplace_back` to insert data into your container, however the reason is not completely clear.

 ## Be careful

 After searching a bit more I found [this post](https://abseil.io/tips/112), which stresses how careful one should be with this decision.
-Which kind of tells you to be careful.
 To further stress the ambiguity of the matter, the google c++ style guide does not provide an explicit preference.

-However, in their section on [implicit conversion](https://google.github.io/styleguide/cppguide.html#Implicit_Conversions), it becomes clear that the decision between the two methods is not completely obvious.
-The following code should make it clear why `emplace_back` is not worth the risk:
+The following code should make it clear how `emplace_back` is different from `push_back`:

 ```{cpp}
 #include<vector>